What is Xbox Live?

 |Cloud game saves||Free||Free|

-Games With Gold is a program that allows owners of an Xbox Live Gold subscription to receive up to four games a month at no cost.
+Games With Gold is a program that allows Xbox Live Gold subscribers to receive up to four games a month at no cost.
 Usually two games are made available during the first two weeks of a month, and two games in the second month.
 They will appear on the Xbox Store with their original price scratched out and the word “FREE” in its place.
-If you download the game during its two week Games With Gold window, you will be able to keep it and play it up until such time as you cancel your subscription.
+If you download the game during its two week Games With Gold window, it will be added to your Xbox Live account and you'll be able to play it until such time as you cancel your subscription.

 - Gamertag: A player’s username